Code-Institute-Submissions/badminton-scorer/README.md

 1. On the github page, under the repository you are working with, go to the Settings menu.
 2. Under the GitHub pages section, select the branch where you want to publish your page.
 3. Under the same section, select the folder where you want to publish your page.
 4. Once done, click the Save button.
-The github page will refresh/reload and it will reflect the URL where your pages is published.
+The github page will refresh/reload and it will reflect the URL where your pages are published.

 1. On the gitpod page, once you're satisfied with all your changes, save your work.
 2. On the window terminal, type in the following and press Enter after each line.